-The rules which most writers within the traditional publishing scene have to agree to when signing that contract, in effect means they are nothing more than poorly paid slaves, dependent on the whim of their publisher.
+The rules which most writers within the traditional publishing scene have to agree to when signing that contract, in effect mean they are nothing more than poorly paid slaves, dependent on the whim of their publisher.

-If a writer is in the stable of one of the big six, the idea of an advance measured in the thousands of pounds or dollars may sound good at first, but the royalties they get is pitiful compared to what an Indie earns.
+If a writer is in the stable of one of the big six, the idea of an advance measured in the thousands of pounds or dollars may sound good at first, but the royalties they get are pitiful compared to what an Indie earns.

 Yes, I agree that a lot of self-published books should never have been published.
 But equally, a large number maintain a high standard.
 The same can be said for traditionally published books.

 Fifty Shades of Grey by E.L James is a prime example of utterly abhorrent trash published traditionally.
-You know that the big six publishing houses are desperate when such a monumentally bad book becomes a multimillion best seller.
+You know that the big six publishing houses are desperate when such a monumentally bad book becomes a multimillion bestseller.
 Am I jealous?
-No not at all.
+No, not at all.

 On reading the product of all our hard work, each one of us can see areas within the book where we could/should have made a correction, or either added or deleted a section.
-Releasing our work as an ebook, means we can make those corrections at no cost while the big six cannot.
+Releasing our work as an eBook means we can make those corrections at no cost while the big six cannot.

-So, for all of you in the traditionally published world out there, before you heap anymore bile and invective upon indies, why not clean up your own back yard first?
+So, for all of you in the traditionally published world out there, before you heap any more bile and invective upon indies, why not clean up your own backyard first?